Cap-go/website/src/content/docs/docs/self-hosted/Auto Update/stats-endpoint.md

   order: 2
 ---

-Here is an example of code in JavaScript to save stats of the plugin
+Here is an example of code in JavaScript to save the stats of the plugin

 ```typescript
 interface AppInfos {